 The church landscape in every country looks a bit different, depending on local conditions and the missions history of that nation.
 Here in Thailand, Catholics have been in the country since the 1600s, and Protestants since the early 1800s.
-The Christian groups recognized by the Thai government, registered through the Department of Religion are the Catholic Church, the Church of Christ in Thailand (CCT), the Thailand Baptist Convention, the Evangelical Fellowship of Thailand (EFT), and the Seventh Day Adventists.
-The Hope of Bangkok church denomination (Pentecostal) and the Rom Glao (ร่มเกล้า) church association falls within the broadly Protestant evangelical fold but are not registered through the Department of Religion.
-The Hope of Bangkok churches are registered as a foundation and I am not sure how the Rom Glao churches are registered.
-The Hope Church denomination had a big split last year regarding the political ambitions and financial dealings of one of their leaders, and is rumored to be splintering further.
-I am afraid that I don't have details so we'll have to wait a few years and see how the dust settles and affects the overall landscape of evangelical Christianity in Thailand.
+The Christian groups recognized by the Thai government, registered through the Department of Religion are the Roman Catholic Church, the Church of Christ in Thailand (CCT), the Thailand Baptist Convention, the Evangelical Fellowship of Thailand (EFT), and the Seventh Day Adventists.
+Pentecostal groups with a significant presence in the country include the Hope of Bangkok church association, the Rom Glao (ร่มเกล้า) and Rom Yen (ร่มเย็น) church associations, Jai Saman church (large Bangkok church), the Full Gospel Church association, and the Assemblies of God (Christian Samphan).
 There are other church associations, I am sure, but the ones mentioned above are the biggies.
-It should also be noted that the Mormons and the Jehovah’s Witnessare in Thailand as well although I am not sure how they are recognized by the government or how they get their visas.
+It should also be noted that the Mormons, Jehovah’s Witnesses and other cult groups are in Thailand as well although I am not sure how they are recognized by the government or how they get their visas.

-Generally speaking, Pentecostal churches make up a large section of Thai Protestant churches and their theology and worship style extends far beyond churches that would identify themselves as Pentecostal.
+Generally speaking, Pentecostal churches make up a significant section of Thai Protestant churches thought I don't think that they constitute a majority.
+That said, Pentecostal theology and worship style extends far beyond churches that would identify themselves as Pentecostal.
 It seems that a majority of Thai churches are egalitarian to a large degree although most pastors are still men.
-I have heard however that the Baptist Convention retains more a traditional complementarian view (only men as pastors).
+However, the few explicitly Reformed churches that exist (and some Baptist churches) retain more a traditional complementarian view (only men as pastors).

 This past week I attended the 7th Thailand Congress on Evangelism in Bangkok which brought together three of the largest Protestant church groups (CCT, Baptists, & EFT).
 In my next post, I’ll share some thoughts on the conference and take a look at the state of evangelical Protestant unity in Thailand.